minhsoneps/Applied-Data-Science-Capstone-Project/README.md

-# github-example
+# github
-This repository is a demonstration of how to create a Github repository and to set it up
+This is the applied data science capstone project using Foursquare API to do data analysis